 Breastfeeding comes naturally to some moms, and others struggle to find that sweet spot at various stages in the feeding process.
+Others know the breastfeeding basics instinctively while others seek help of a lactation consultant to be 100% sure.
 Some moms exclusively breastfeed while others use a pump and/or supplement with formula.

 Frankly, the list of variations for breastfeeding could have us here all day.
 So, we’ll spend the next few weeks covering all things breastfeeding, so no matter where you are in the process and whatever issues may arise, you will feel ready to tackle the world of breastfeeding.